CBZ-D-velop/Ansible-Role-Labocbz-Add-Apache-Confs/README.md

 * If a conf use HTTPS, role redirect trafic to HTTPS directly instead of rendering 2 files completly (see code for more details)
 * As an example, a phpmyadmin custom_conf is present, but not working because its required more vars, so it's just an example, please check if before use it

+### 2023-10-06: New CICD, new Images

+* New CI/CD scenario name
+* Molecule now use remote Docker image by Lord Robin Crombez
+* Molecule now use custom Docker image in CI/CD by env vars
+* New CICD with needs and optimization

 ## Authors

 * Lord Robin Crombez